sselva757/github-action/README.md

+I have used HCP Terraform in order to have secure access to my secret keys of my Azure Backend.
+1. cd tfc-getting-started
+2. scripts/setup.sh

+In my case, I'm going to use a variable set to use this credentials across multiple proyects.

+If you don't want to use this, you can use other alternatives like variables or backend.tf

 # Github Actions course

 DevOps became very imprtant for organiztions willing to automate and modernaze their workloads.
 Thanks to its capabilities, it is never been easier create a pipelin that can do all the required staps to build 'almost' any kind of application and deploy 'almost' to any environment.
 All of this with a click of a button.